-When the sun comes out, especially here in the cloudy Pacific Northwest, we all do a little happy dance.
+The sun coming out is a glorious thing, especially here in the cloudy Pacific Northwest.
 But that summer sun also comes with some harsh UV rays that can fade furniture and artwork.
 You may have asked yourself: do windows block UV rays?
-They can with our Museum Grade window inserts, which we created to protect you and your space from the harmful radiation coming from the sun!
+They can with our Museum Grade window inserts, which we created to protect you and your space from the harmful radiation coming from the sun.

 How to block UV rays through your window without replacing them

 The sun is the reason we slather on sunblock, right?
 Summer sun can damage more than your skin.
-UV radiation goes right through your windows to fade furniture, wood floors, artwork and rugs.
-(And that’s a huge bummer because those items are expensive.)
+UV radiation goes right through your windows to fade furniture, wood floors, artwork and rugs, causing lasting damage to expensive materials.
 A single-pane window lets in 90 percent of UV radiation and a standard double-pane window lets in over 80 percent.

 Museum Grade window inserts block 98 percent of the ultraviolet radiation from damaging your belongings through your windows.